January 1, 2022

 #1.
 Fast Deployment of tracking codes

-Let’s take a step back and remember the classic way how tracking codes used to be managed:
+Let’s take a step back and remember the classic way of how tracking codes used to be managed:

 - A marketer (analyst, or anyone else) decides to start using a new marketing platform to track user behavior.

 - He/she gets a tracking code and sends it to a developer.

 - The developer says he’s busy and will do that next week.